Safety and Loss Prevention

 UC Drone Knowledge Portal

 The UC Drones Knowledge Portal hosts a variety of great resources for all drone users in the University of California.
-The UC Center of Excellence on UAS Safety is regularly updating this portal with new information, guides, and interactive tools.
+The UC Center of Excellence on UAS Safety updates this portal regularly with new information, guides, and interactive tools.
 Some popular resources include:

 Frequently Asked Questions: